PaidPanda/1800_202330_BBY11/README.md

 ## 5. Known Bugs and Limitations
 Here are some known bugs:
 * Unable to remove favourites after favouriting a parking lot.
-* Sometimes, through JavaScript, the auto-populated name on a page would not update and would show a previous lot (caching issue?).
+* Sometimes, through JavaScript, the auto-populated lot  on a page would not update and would show a previous lot (caching issue?).
-* Creating an account using an email address previously used would sometimes not work even after clearing the users collection on the Firestore database.
+* Creating an account using an email address previously used, would sometimes not work even after clearing the users collection on the Firestore database.

 ## 6. Features for Future
 What we'd like to build in the future: